astronomer/docs/archived_software_docs/version-0.28/configure-deployment.md

 Though it largely depends on your use case, we recommend the Local Executor for development environments and the Celery or Kubernetes Executors for production environments operating at scale.

-For a detailed breakdown of each Executor, read Astronomer's [Airflow Executors Explained](https://www.astronomer.io/guides/airflow-executors-explained).
+For a detailed breakdown of each Executor, read Astronomer's [Apache Airflow® Executors Explained](https://www.astronomer.io/guides/airflow-executors-explained).

 ## Scale Core Resources